EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 `AmityQueryToken` is a `Room` entity designed to keep a next token and a previous token of each page which is later used for fetching more pages and refreshing existing pages.
 Create a new `Room` entity, make sure it extends `AmityQueryToken` and add more query parameters, if any.
 So we have the same set of query parameters on next queries.

-What are query parameters? why do we need it? query parameters are a set of filters, in different usecases, sets of filters are most likely different, so do query results, so do tokens, this is why we need to keep a bond between query parameters and tokens because each set of query parameters has specific next tokens and previous token.
+What are query parameters? why do we need it? query parameters are a set of filters, in different usecases, sets of filters are most likely different, so are query results, so are tokens, this is why we need to keep a bond between query parameters and tokens because each set of query parameters has specific tokens.

 **Note:** This is a very **IMPORTANT RULE**, we need to make sure that all query parameters are member of primary keys, espescially when we have a wide variety of query parameters (filters) like, for example, we have two `ListFragment`s and each has its own a seperate set of query parameters (filters), so we need to keep these two separate on database and primary keys tell them apart.